-With Divide With Circle Models Designer you can design fractions examples that use circle models to demonstrate dividing fractions.
+With Divide With Circle Models Designer you can design fractions examples using circle models.

 You can input the divisor and dividend for a division of fractions example.
 The dividend or divisor each must be less than 6.
 The quotient must be less than 21.